 - a variable

-In any text field that supports variables, you can click to open the script editor and select variables for the current context.
+In any text field that supports variables, click to open the script editor and select variables for the current context.

 You can click Reset to template defaults to discard all changes.

 On this tab, you customize the form users see when they request this specific component.
 Adding elements to the Form tab allows requesters to change the default settings you configured on the other tabs.

 If you leave the Form tab blank, requesters won't see a Component form; they will see only the Service-level form that's configured in the Form Designer.

 When you assign a placement attribute value to a published service, you're identifying the requirements of that published service to help ensure that services are deployed to the best destination.